CDCgov/nhsnlink/docs/functionality/telemetry.md

     - Enables building and sharing dashboards for monitoring and analysis.
     - Dashboards for specific insights are actively being developed and can be exported/imported.

+> Note: The components mentioned above are not part of this code base.
+They are open source components that are deployed as part of the applications architecture to support telemetry/observability.

 ## Current Capabilities

 - **Default Telemetry**: